Donald Nichols (spy)

-Donald Nichols (18 February 1923 – 2 June 1992) was a United States Air Force intelligence officer who played a hidden but pivotal role in the Korean War.
-He and his spies found most of the North Korean targets destroyed by U.S. bombing during the war.
-Nichols also warned his superiors far in advance that North Korea was planning the surprise invasion that started the war, although his many warnings were ignored.
-In the first months of the war, Nichols and his men broke North Korean battle codes, which helped U.S. forces survive the invasion, halt the enemy's momentum, and destroy most of the North's army.
-Nichols created the Air Force's first covert intelligence unit, Detachment 2 of the 6004th Air Intelligence Service Squadron, which he commanded during most of the Korean War.
-His intelligence outfit, sometimes known as "Nick," saved American lives by going behind enemy lines to find vulnerabilities in Soviet tanks and MiG fighter jets.
+Donald Nichols (18 February 1923 – 2 June 1992) was a United States Air Force intelligence officer during the Korean War.
+He and his spies found targets in North Korea for the U.S. airforce.
+Before the war, Nichols had also warned his superiors that North Korea was planning to invade South Korea, although this was ignored.
+At the start of the war, Nichols and his men broke North Korean battle codes, which helped U.S. forces survive and repel the invasion.
+Nichols created the Air Force's first covert intelligence unit, Detachment 2 of the 6004th Air Intelligence Service Squadron, which he commanded during most of the war.
+His intelligence outfit, sometimes known as "Nick," went behind enemy lines to find vulnerabilities in Soviet tanks and aircraft.
 His intelligence achievements won him the Silver Star and the Distinguished Service Cross.

-An extraordinary element of Nichols's 11-year tenure as a spy in South Korea (from 1946 to 1957), was his close personal relationship with South Korean President Syngman Rhee.
-Nichols was just 23 when he met the 71-year-old Rhee, but the inexperienced American spy (a 7th grade dropout) and the worldly Korean politician (a master's degree from Harvard, a doctorate from Princeton) found each other useful.
-Rhee used Nichols to transmit intelligence leaks to senior U.S. commanders, which helped speed Rhee's rise to power in South Korea, and Nichols boasted to his superiors that in Rhee he had cultivated a uniquely powerful and well-informed source in Seoul.